Finally I've been able to complete this three chair bench. Sometimes life just gets in the way, doesn't it?

 - At one point I wanted to put this project in a burn pile, ANY burn pile.

-So, if you see some chairs on the side of the road, take a quick minute to see if they will actually work for a triple chair bench.
+So, if you see some chairs on the side of the road, take a quick minute to see if they will actually work for three chair bench.

 *Amazon Affiliate Links in the Post*

-Almost any triple chair bench you see online, will use only the back portion of the middle chair.
+Almost any three chair bench you see online, will use only the back portion of the middle chair.
 I proceeded to remove the back from the seat.
-I could have used a rubber mallet to separate the back from the round spindle, but that would have left a hole to fill.
+You may wonder why I didn't use a rubber mallet?
+That's because it would have left a hole to fill.
 I decided to use my Dremel Multi-Max to get a nice flush cut.
 Note the picture on the left showing that first you need to look for any screws.

 This gives a better look at how the chair will come together.

 I used a crib spindle to bring the left and right sides together.
-I used a paddle bit to give room for the thicker part of the spindle to fit, and a regular wood bit to drill deeper for the dowel portion .
 Clamps were handy to make sure I left the right amount of room in between the left and right sides of the chair seats.
-A large board was used tohelp me keep the middle chair back in the right position.
+A large board was used to help me keep the middle chair back in the right position.

-I used pocket holes for all the joints.
+Pocket holes were used for all the joints.
 I added braces from chair to chair on the top rail and the bottom (BLUE arrows) I had to miter the ends on all of these because of the angles of the backs.

 To help secure the middle chair back, I added four braces from the front to the back (PINK arrow)